Albertonodale/albertonodale.com/index.md

 - Deadly Sales Sins - Why you fail to close deals in business and life!
 - Proven Inside Sales Basics that help you close more deals
 - How to fuck up and end up in Silicon Valley

+Call me directly at +43 680 117 47 12 or send me a message below: